Mockingbird Lookout is an old, abandoned fire Lookout near Nakiska in Kananaskis Country, Alberta.

 Two thirds of the 3.2 KM (2.0 miles) hike later arrival occurs at a sign, 'NO SHOOTING for the next 183 meters'.
 It is surprising there is so little distance left to achieve the top of the ridge.
 The steady climb continues and the grade begins to level on the approach to the second 'NO SHOOTING for 1,000 meters' sign.
+Probably, this has been fixed and the signs are now in the correct sequence.

-Parks Alberta has apparently installed the signs in the reverse order.
 Arrival at the final gate, which is easily circumnavigated, leaves only a few minutes before Mockingbird Lookout and the incredible vistas to the front range of the Rocky Mountains bursts into view.
 Wow!
 Elevation to the top is 370 meters (1,215 ft) and the lookout stands at 1,903 meters (6,240 ft).

 There are no Mockingbirds here.
 The name comes from the song "Mockingbird Hill' performed by 'Fats Domino', which was playing on the radio in 1950 when the survey crew was setting up to replace the Black Rock Lookout on top of Black Rock Mountain to the west.

 The view is spectacular.
 Front and center to the west is the unique, steep-faced, thumb-like feature named Devils Head.
 To the left of Devils Head, standing solitary in front of the range, is Black Rock Mountain with the remains of the original lookout visible as a tiny bump on top.
 This lookout was abandoned in 1952 and replaced by a simple lookout on Mockingbird Hill until the current more complex structure was installed in 1974.